How to update your driving licence address

 There are two ways you can change your address on your licence:

-You can change your address on your licence on the Government website run by the Driver and Vehicle Licensing Agency (DVLA), there is a separate website for those who live in Northern Ireland.
+You can change your address on your licence on the government website, which is run by the Driver and Vehicle Licensing Agency (DVLA).
+There is a separate website for those who live in Northern Ireland.

 After this you will need to put in your driving licence on your existing licence as well as your previous address that you have lived at for the past three years